In the Streets to Africa

 In the Streets to Africa is the fourth studio album (third released with VP Records) by Jamaican singer Richie Spice.
-This album featured the number 54 charting song Youths Dem Cold which was also featured on the Grand Theft Auto IV soundtrack.
-The album features vocals from Joseph Hill of the Roots reggae group Culture, Richie's brothers Spanner Banner & Pliers.
+This album featured the number 54 charting song "Youths Dem Cold" which was also featured on the Grand Theft Auto IV soundtrack.
+The album features vocals from Joseph Hill of the roots reggae group Culture and Richie's brothers Spanner Banner and Pliers.